Graduate Degree Programs, College of Computer Studies

 - MSIT/MSCS/MCS/MIT

-- MBA/Masters in Public Administration/Masters in Education (see note)
+- MBA/Master in Public Administration/Master in Education

 Note:

-- For (2) and (3), applicants must have middle-level management, teaching, or research experience.
-In addition, applicants in this category must have some background in information technology, specifically in information systems development and information systems planning.
+- For those with non-CS or non-IT master degrees, applicants must have some background in IT specifically in information systems development and information systems planning.

 Degree Requirements